17 Alarming Corruption in Sports Statistics in 2025

 • An estimated €120 million in illicit earnings annually were tied to match-fixing in sports gambling worldwide.

-• Due to corruption, 69% of football fans are losing interest in the sport.
+• Due to corruption, 69% of football fans have lost interest in the sport.

 How Common is Corruption in Sports?